 All Israel

-Israeli cabinet meeting moved to secret & secure location on short notice amid security threats from Iran
+Israeli cabinet meeting moved to secret, secure location on short notice amid security threats from Iran

 Israeli Prime Minister Benjamin Netanyahu chairs a cabinet meeting at the Bible Lands Museum in Jerusalem on June 5, 2024.
 Photo by Yonatan Sindel/Flash90

-“There is no parking on the premises; please do not come armed; you will not be allowed to enter the building with a weapon; there is no waiting area in the meeting compound and therefore only invitees who have been approved to participate in the government meeting will be allowed to enter,” read the message sent to the minister shortly before the meeting, according to Ynet.
+“There is no parking on the premises; please do not come armed; you will not be allowed to enter the building with a weapon; there is no waiting area in the meeting compound and therefore only invitees who have been approved to participate in the government meeting will be allowed to enter,” read the message sent to the minister shortly before the meeting, according to Ynet News.

-Ynet reported that the upgrades will cost between NIS 3 and 8 million.
-In addition, similar upgrades will be made at the Prime Mininster’s official residence in downtown Jerusalem, which is already undergoing a costly renovation estimated at a cost of NIS 45 million so far.
+In addition, similar upgrades will be implemented at the Prime Minister’s official residence in downtown Jerusalem, which is already undergoing extensive renovations estimated to have cost NIS 45 million (about $12 million) to date.

 The All Israel News Staff is a team of journalists in Israel.